indrayam/spinnaker-the-hard-way/README.md

 **How do I setup Spinnaker for my Application?**

 Let's say there is an application called _ABC_.
 You decide to create an App Management and App Deployment interface for this application using Spinnaker.
 When you create a Spinnaker Application for _ABC_, you should create two LDAP groups:
-  - _AppAdmins_: Group of users that will act as Application Admins or Release Managers
+  - _AppAdmin_: Group of users that will act as Application Admins or Release Managers
-  - _AppDevs_: Group consisting of all the application developers
+  - _AppDev_: Group consisting of all the application developers

-The Spinnaker Account tied to the Application's Production Infrastructure should be setup to give write privileges to group _AppAdmins_ ONLY.
-It should give read access to the group _AppDevs_.
-However, the Spinnaker Account tied to the Application's Non-Prod Infrastructure should be setup so that both _AppAdmins_ and _AppDevs_ can read/write to that infrastructure.
+The Spinnaker Account tied to the Application's Production Infrastructure should be setup to give write privileges to group _AppAdmin_ ONLY.
+It should give read access to the group _AppDev_.
+However, the Spinnaker Account tied to the Application's Non-Prod Infrastructure should be setup so that both _AppAdmin_ and _AppDev_ can read/write to that infrastructure.

-The Spinnaker Application tied to the Application _ABC_ should give read/write privileges to group _AppAdmins_ and only read privileges to group _AppDevs_.
-You really do not want _AppDevs_ to have the ability to muck around with the Application Attributes, like permissions.
+The Spinnaker Application tied to the Application _ABC_ should give read/write privileges to group _AppAdmin_ and only read privileges to group _AppDev_.
+You really do not want _AppDev_ to have the ability to muck around with the Application Attributes, like permissions.
 Or wily nily create new Pipelines.

 Two Service Accounts (`ABC Prod SA` and `ABC Non-Prod SA`) should be created to run the Pipelines in the Application _ABC_.
-All Pipelines that interact with the Production Infrastructure should be setup with the `ABC Prod SA` service account that is a member of the group _AppAdmins_ ONLY.
-All other Pipelines that interact with Non-Production Infrastructure should be setup with the `ABC Non-Prod SA` Service Account which should be member of the group _AppAdmins_ and _AppDevs_.
+All Pipelines that interact with the Production Infrastructure should be setup with the `ABC Prod SA` service account that is a member of the group _AppAdmin_ ONLY.
+All other Pipelines that interact with Non-Production Infrastructure should be setup with the `ABC Non-Prod SA` Service Account which should be member of the group _AppAdmin_ and _AppDev_.
 What does that mean?
-A user belonging to _AppAdmins_ and _AppDevs_ group will be the only ones who will be able to access both `ABC Prod SA` or `ABC Non-Prod SA` service accounts and set all the Pipelines up with the proper `Run As User` setting.
-A user belonging to _AppDevs_ group will not have access to any of these Service Accounts!
+A user belonging to _AppAdmin_ and _AppDev_ group will be the only ones who will be able to access both `ABC Prod SA` or `ABC Non-Prod SA` service accounts and set all the Pipelines up with the proper `Run As User` setting.
+A user belonging to _AppDev_ group will not have access to any of these Service Accounts!

-In Summary, Users belonging to _AppAdmins_ group:
+In Summary, Users belonging to _AppAdmin_ group:

 - Can deploy the binaries of _ABC_ application, since they have write access to the Spinnaker Account
 - Can access and modify Spinnaker Application Attributes since they have read/write privileges to the Spinnaker Application
 - Can create and modify all the Pipelines created to run as `ABC Prod SA` service account.
-If the User happens to belong to _AppDevs_ group as well, they can modify all the Pipelines created to run as `ABC Prod SA` and `ABC Non-Prod SA` service accounts.
+If the User happens to belong to _AppDev_ group as well, they can modify all the Pipelines created to run as `ABC Prod SA` and `ABC Non-Prod SA` service accounts.
 Why?
-Since `ABC Prod SA` service account is a member of _AppAdmins_ while `ABC Non-Prod SA` is a member of _AppAdmins_ and _AppDevs_.
+Since `ABC Prod SA` service account is a member of _AppAdmin_ while `ABC Non-Prod SA` is a member of _AppAdmin_ and _AppDev_.
 Remember, a logged in User has access to a Service Account if, and only if, the user has _every_ role the service account has!
-As a corollary, if the user belongs to ONLY _AppAdmins_ group, they will not be able to modify the Pipelines which are setup to run as `ABC Non-Prod SA` service account.
+As a corollary, if the user belongs to ONLY _AppAdmin_ group, they will not be able to modify the Pipelines which are setup to run as `ABC Non-Prod SA` service account.

 Users belonging to _AppDev_ group: